 The problem of middle-class domination of theatre has not gone unnoticed.
 If fact, there’s been quite a lot of theatre aimed at working-class engagement in the last few years.
-I don’t doubt the motives and I welcome moves to makes a difference, but some of this- … well, I cannot speak on behalf of anybody working-class here, but if it was me, I would find it condescending in the extreme.
-The trouble is that theatre-makers routinely confuse stories of working-class interest with political causes currently popular with middle-class left-wingers, as if they’re the same thing.
-We learned the hard way last year that this is not necessarily the case.
-To be fair, some of these projects are at pains to say they’re only getting this started and they want working class people to take the lead, but the problem there is that you’re only working with a sub-set of working-class participants who probably already share your outlook.
-That’s not as representative as you think it is.
+I don’t doubt the motives and I welcome moves to makes a difference, but some of this … well, I cannot speak on behalf of anybody working-class here, but if it was me, I would find it condescending in the extreme.
+The trouble is that theatre-makers routinely confuse stories of working-class interest with political causes currently popular with middle-class left-wingers We learned the hard way last year these are not the same thing.
+To be fair, some of these projects are at pains to say they’re only getting this started and they want working class people to take the lead, but the problem there is that you’re only working with a self-selecting sample who probably already share your outlook.
+That’s not as representative as you think.

 (*: The context of this, as far as I can gather, is why would refugees want to comes to Britain when they have to mix with the aforementioned disgusting wrong type of poor people if they weren’t fleeing something bad, but that’s really no excuse.)

-I might be speaking out of turn here – I do not believe in telling other people what they’re supposed to find offensive, and if I see evidence that a strong majority (i.e. not cherry-picked mates) of working-class people don’t have a problem with what I’ve highlighted, I will happily retract this.
+I might be speaking out of turn here – I do not believe in telling other people what they’re supposed to find offensive, and if I see evidence that a strong majority of working-class people don’t have a problem with what I’ve highlighted (and by strong majority I don’t mean cherry-picked mates), I will happily retract this.
 In the meantime, I am worried.
 The theatre world is starting to get it, but progress is way too slow.
 The other mistakes in this list stand to spoil a play, or, at worst, all the works of an artist.
 Snobbery, however, one stands to spoil theatre as a whole.
 I can forgive the other mistakes – but in a discipline that prides itself on being tolerant, open-minded and inclusive, this is the one where we really really should know better.